 Myofascial Release- Myofascial Release is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.
 Treatment is usually performed with little to no oil, cream or lotion with slow sustained pressure applied in an outward direction meant to elongate the fascia.

-Neuromuscular Therapy(Trigger point)- Neuromuscular therapy is a specialized form of manual massage in which digital pressure is applied directly on and/or around the trigger point along to release areas of strain in a muscle.
+Neuromuscular Therapy(Trigger point, NMT)- Neuromuscular therapy is a specialized form of manual massage in which digital pressure is applied directly on and/or around the trigger point along to release areas of strain in a muscle.
 Strain areas are called tender or trigger points, and they tend to be the cause of ongoing muscular pain symptoms.

 Deep Tissue- Deep tissue is not just deeper work or more pressure.
 This type of massage can treat musculoskeletal issues and chronic problems and is used to reach deeper layers of the muscle and fascia(the connective tissue).
 Deep tissue massage starts with lighter pressure and will include other techniques used to warm up and prepare the muscles for the more invasive work needed.
 Many times a technique called stripping will be used along with friction.
 Stripping involves deep, gliding pressure along the muscle fibers to elongate the tissues.
 Friction is used across the grain of a muscle to release or breakup adhesions.